House cleaning smells bad

 Cleaning

-The answer to 'house cleaning smells bad' is that there are several common causes, including mold, pet odors, old food smells, and poor ventilation.
-Symptoms include a persistent, unpleasant odor that doesn't go away even after cleaning.
-To solve the problem, you'll need to identify the root cause and take appropriate action.
+The answer to 'house cleaning smells bad' is that there are several common causes, including poor ventilation, mold or mildew, pet odors, and leftover food smells.
+Symptoms may include a persistent, unpleasant odor that lingers even after cleaning.
+To solve this issue, start by improving ventilation, addressing any mold or mildew, and thoroughly cleaning surfaces and removing any sources of food or pet odors.
+If the smell persists, you may need to call in a professional cleaning service to deep clean your home and identify the root cause.

 Sources